vforchi/SSAPServer/README.md

 The server can either redirect the requests to a TAP service or go directly to the DB.

-SSAPServer is at a very early stage of development and currently supports only queries with `POS` and `SIZE`.
+SSAPServer is at a very early stage of development and currently supports only queries with `POS`, `SIZE` amd `TIME`.

 ## Using TAP